-The Reasoner (and the FCM) runs concurrently with all other modules, having an activation $\sigma$ : in a real-time system, even reasoning takes resources.
-The Reasoner has two main tasks: (1) to set the activation of the modules and (2) to deliberate (select a goal and a plan).
+The Reasoner (and the FCM) runs concurrently with all other modules, having an activation σ : in a real-time system, even reasoning takes resources.
+The Reasoner has two main tasks: (1) to deliberate (select a goal and a plan) and (2) to set the activation of the modules.
 Both are realized in this cycle:

-- 1 Set the values of the FCM nodes according to the activity level of the corresponding modules, and their links; - 2 Run the FCM and obtain the values of the nodes; as explained later, this value represents the contextual relevance (ConRel) of the corresponding modules; - 3 The most active Goal is selected (if over a threshold $\zeta$ ); if not already achieved, its status becomes Intended (intended Goals replace old intended ones).
+- 1 Set the values of the FCM nodes according to the activity level of the corresponding modules1, and their links; - 2 Run the FCM and obtain the values of the nodes; as explained later, this value represents the contextual relevance (ConRel) of the corresponding modules; - 3 The most active Goal is selected (if over a threshold ζ); if not already achieved, its status becomes Intended (intended Goals replace old intended ones).
 Otherwise, another Goal has to be selected.
-A recurrent connection (with weight $\theta$ ) is set for the Intended Goal, which thus gains activation. - 4 The most active Plan for the intended Goal is selected (if over a threshold $\eta$ ); its status becomes: Adopted.
+A recurrent connection (with weight θ) is set for the Intended Goal, which thus gains activation2. - 4 The most active Plan for the intended Goal is selected (if over a threshold η); its status becomes: Adopted.
 The plan is filled in with the intended goal: the Goal of the plan becomes the GCond.
 If there is an already adopted Plan, it is stopped only if its PCond conflict with the conditions of the new adopted one.
-A recurrent connection (with weight $\kappa$ ) is set for the Adopted Plan. - 5 If no Plans are possible for the intended Goal, its status becomes Waiting (and maintains the recurrent connection); a new Goal has to be intended (this is unlikely, since the evaluation of a Goal also depends on how suitable are its plans); - 6 If no goals or plans are over the thresholds $\zeta$ and $\eta$ , the thresholds lower and the cycle restarts.
-Otherwise sets the activity level of the modules to the value of the corresponding nodes in the FCM.
-Thus, even if the Reasoner runs concurrently with the other modules, it resets their activity level only if a new Goal is intended or a new Plan adopted.
+A recurrent connection (with weight κ) is set for the Adopted Plan. - 5 If no Plans are possible for the intended Goal, its status becomes Waiting (and maintains the recurrent connection); a new Goal has to be intended (this is unlikely, since the evaluation of a Goal also depends on how suitable are its plans); - 6 If no goals or plans are over the thresholds ζ and η , the thresholds lower and the cycle restarts.
+Otherwise sets the activity level of the modules to the value of the nodes in the FCM.
+Thus, even if the Reasoner runs concurrently with the other modules, it resets their activity level only if a new Plan is adopted (either or not a new Goal is intended).
+Resources boundedness is guaranteed by the parameter θ : the total amount of activation to be assigned to all the modules can be fixed so that the computation never exceeds that threshold.